Doubly robust tests of exposure effects under high-dimensional confounding: Estimation of under model misspecification

 \subsubsection{Example 1: continuous outcome}

 Returning to the example of Section \ref{test}, we might postulate a linear model for the outcome and a logistic model for the exposure.
-Then $\gamma$ and $\beta$ can be estimated as the solutions to the equations
+In this case, the solutions to the equations (\ref{br_gamma}) and (\ref{br_beta}) specify the optima of the following convex optimization problems: